nasa-gibs/worldview/doc/testing.md

 ## End-to-end Tests

-You can run the included end-to-end tests to test the app in Chrome and Firefox.
+Run the included end-to-end tests to test the app in Chrome and Firefox.
 The tests run the Cucumber features in `./e2e/features` using Nightwatch and Selenium.

 To run tests on your machine in Chrome; `npm run e2e:chrome`.